curtiscde/flashing-page-title-notification/README.md

 Manual build to `/dist`:

 ```
-gulp build
+npm run build
 ```

-Changes can be tested at `/dist/demo`
+Changes can be tested at `/demo`